 There was also a $500,000 discrepancy.
 The ship cost $600,000 to build, but only $100,000 was clearly identified.
 Where did the rest come from?

-The United States government declared Mayflower II to be “a famous ship in her own right” in 2020 when she was added to its list of National Historic Sites.
+The United States government confirmed that the Pilgrim replica was “a famous ship in her own right” in 2020 when she was added to its list of National Historic Sites.

-There’s more to the story than meets the eye.
+There’s more to the Mayflower II story than meets the eye.

 By Richard Stone ©2021